Marcoshenrich/kelpscape/README.md

+# Kelpscape

 Kelpscape simulates a Pacific Kelp Forest ecosystem in a light-hearted 2d environment with a pixel art aesthetic.
 Each denizen of the biome takes care of its own needs - they seek out food and mates, they avoid predators, and their actions impact the other denizens in an interwoven ecosystem.

 Kelpscape was built using vanilla javascript and the Canvas API.

 ## Features
-20 species of inhabitants in the ecosystem Discoverable educational text on most species Systemically emergent ecosystem
+* 20 species of inhabitants in the ecosystem
+* Discoverable educational text on most species
+* Systemically emergent ecosystem
-Music and mute functionality
+* Music and mute functionality
-Chill vibes
+* Chill vibes

 ## Technology and Approach
 At the top level, a Pilot controller manages the state changes between the opening cinematic and initializing the Sim.
 It also contains the Sound class to manage music looping and volume.